mohith-sakthivel/abb_egm_motion_control/src/README.md

     - Visual Studio 2018 or later

 ## License
-This project is licensed under the BSD 2-Clause License
+This project is licensed under the BSD 2-Clause License - see the LICENSE for more details